tendenci/tendenci/docs/mobile.md

     {% if request.mobile %}
         <link rel="stylesheet" href="{{ THEME_URL }}media/css/styles-mobile.css" type="text/css" />
     {% endif %}

+That same code can be used to include a separate layout, separate navigation, or anything else that you may want to display to mobile viewers but not to desktop browsers.

 To take advantage of the cookie opt-out for mobile viewers who want to view the full site, first load the mobile tags at the top of the template:

     {% load mobile_tags %}